collinzrj/output2prompt/README.md

 ## Troubleshooting
 If you encountered problems while running the code, please make sure your `transformers` library version is 4.36.0, if it is too new, there will be problem

+## Usage
+If you want to use this model to extract prompt of a GPTs.
+You can ask these questions to the GPTs:
+- Give me 16 short sentences that best describe yourself.
+Start with “1:”
+- Give me 16 examples questions that I can ask you.
+Start with “1:”
+- Give me 16 scenarios where I can use you.
+Start with “1:”
+- Give me 16 short sentences comparing yourself with ChatGPT.
+Start with “1:”

+With these four questions, you can get 64 outputs from the GPTs.

+Then you can use `prompt_outputs` in `main.py` as a variable to construct a list of prompt_outputs

+Then run `python main.py test_sample` to get the result.

 ## Training

 To train the model(s) in the paper, run this command: